Our Services

 Helpful Resources

-Foot massage can temporarily boost local blood flow in damaged peripheral nerves by mechanically stimulating small vessels, supporting endothelial function and easing pain and tingling, but it does not reverse nerve damage on its own.
-It is most effective when combined with blood sugar control, regular exercise, proper footwear and appropriate medical therapies.
+Foot massage may temporarily improve blood flow in damaged peripheral nerves by mechanically stimulating small blood vessels, supporting endothelial function, and easing pain and tingling.
+However, massage alone does not reverse nerve damage.
+For best results, combine it with blood sugar control, regular exercise, proper footwear, and appropriate medical therapies.

-There are several important factors to consider including safe massage techniques, precautions for ulcers or severe numbness, and when to seek professional care – see below for complete details to guide your next steps.
+Key considerations include safe massage techniques, precautions for foot ulcers or severe numbness, and knowing when to seek professional care.

 Can Foot Massage Improve Circulation in Damaged Nerves?